 - You may also be able to get help with your assessments, such as a cover sheet to guide markers or we might be able to re-design an assessment (for example, a presentation) for you so that you can still demonstrate you’ve met the learning outcomes in a different way.

 - In the normal structure of a course you will have a personal tutor or a supervisor who may also be able to support you in tutorials.

 All the above and more can be discussed in your meeting with the disability officer.

 After the meeting

-If you agree to share information with the course team, the second section of your SoRA will be sent to your course lead for reasonable adjustments to be agreed and action taken.
+If you have agreed to share information with your course team, the relevant reasonable adjustments will be shared with your course lead, by email, for action to be taken.

 Changing your reasonable adjustments

 If you already have a statement of reasonable adjustments in place and would like to have other equipment, for whatever reason, you can do this by sharing another accessibility requirement on Mytap and also by contacting your student disability officer.
 The student disability officer will then review the request.

 If the equipment is requested for a condition not previously disclosed, then you may need to provide documentation in the usual way.